0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 ## second idea : LoadLibraryExA

-this function is basically `LoadLibraryA` with additional loading options, one of those options is `DONT_RESOLVE_DLL_REFERENCES` which according to [msdn docs](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) does the follwing
+this function is basically `LoadLibraryA` with additional loading options, one of those options is `DONT_RESOLVE_DLL_REFERENCES` which according to [msdn docs](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) does the following

     If this value is used, and the executable module is a DLL, the system does not call DllMain for process and thread initialization and termination.
 Also, the system does not load additional executable modules that are referenced by the specified module.